GoogleChrome/web.dev/src/site/content/en/how-to/how-to-drag-and-drop-folders/index.md

 ## The classic way

-### Using the classic `DataTransferItem.getAsFile()` method
+### Using the non-standard `DataTransferItem.webkitGetAsEntry()` method

-The `DataTransferItem.getAsFile()` method returns the drag data item's `File` object.
-If the item is not a file, this method returns `null`.
-While you can read the file, there is no way to write back to it.
-This method has the disadvantage that it does not support directories.
+The `DataTransferItem.webkitGetAsEntry()` method returns the drag data item's `FileSystemFileEntry` if the item is a file, and `FileSystemDirectoryEntry` if the item is a directory.
+While you can read the file or directory, there is no way to write back to them.
+This method has the disadvantage that is not on the standards track, but has the advantage that it supports directories.

-{% BrowserCompat 'api.DataTransferItem.getAsFile' %}
+{% BrowserCompat 'api.DataTransferItem.webkitGetAsEntry' %}

 ## Progressively enhanced drag and drop